Raphaël Granier de Cassagnac

 Raphaël Granier de Cassagnac (born 1 January 1973 in Paris) is a French physicist and writer.

+Career

+Research

 He is specialized in nuclear and particle physics.
 He is a member of the PHENIX experiment at Brookhaven National Laboratory and of the CMS experiment at CERN where he is involved in studying the Quark-Gluon Plasma in ultrarelativistic heavy-ion collisions.

+Writing

-He writes Science Fiction novels, his debut novel was Eternity Incorporated, published in 2011.
+He writes science fiction novels.
+His debut novel was Eternity Incorporated, published in 2011.
 It was followed by Thinking Eternity in 2014 which won the Prix du Lundi in 2014.

+Personal life

+Ahead of the 2024 French legislative election, he co-signed a statement with other figures from French speculative fiction in support of a New Popular Front against the far-right.